Commutativity in the Algorithmic Lovasz Local Lemma: Background and preliminaries

 \begin{definition} The pair $(\rho,\sim)$ is said to satisfy Algorithmic LLL conditions if there exist vectors $\lambda,\mu\in\mathbb R^{|F|}$ such that

 where $\theta\in(0,1)$ is some constant and $\mu(S)=\prod_{g\in S}\mu_g$. \end{definition} Of course, vector $\lambda$ can be easily eliminated from~\eqref{eq:Condition}.
 However, it is convenient to have it explicitly since in many cases it has a natural interpretation.
-Achlioptas and Iliopoulos~\cite{Achlioptas:new} called $\lambda$ {\em flaw charges}, though instead of~\eqref{eq:Condition:a} they used slightly stronger conditions.
-Namely, they considered the following cases; it is straightforward to check that in each one of them vector $\lambda$ satisfies~\eqref{eq:Condition:a}: \begin{itemize} \item The case from their earlier work~\cite{Achlioptas}, which in the current terminology can be described as follows: $\omega$ is a uniform distribution over $\Omega$, $\rho(\cdot|f,\sigma)$ is a uniform distribution over $A(f,\sigma)$, and $\rho$ is atomic.
-They then defined $\lambda_f=1/\min_{\sigma\in f}|A(f,\sigma)|$.